na-na-hi/renget/archive/8g2bpu.md

 [TOC]

 #Pending Requests
+1. Bill and Gill dressed as Mario and Luigi
+1. Nick, Macom, and Booker studying Porygon
+1. Smith and Sneasel sparring
+1. Clara relaxing with other guildmons
 1. [This](https://files.catbox.moe/v82nhp.jpg) with Kaiji
 1. A bunch of Macom jumping over a fence
 1. Toge and Dewott as [this](https://files.catbox.moe/07tvv0.png)